 WHERE CAN I FIND THE DELETED SCENES THAT AREN'T PRESENT ON THE DVD RELEASE?

 In terms of deleted content, the BFI DVD is only missing the BBC continuity announcement and Screen One ident which you can watch below - nothing else.
-You'd be amazed at just how often we get asked this, but both DVD versions are virtually identical to what was broadcast in '92 - which too featured the end credits.
-The newer 101 Films release also reinstates the classic pre-titles Screen One 'Boulder hurtling through the TV' sequence.
+You'd be amazed at just how often we get asked this, but both DVD versions are virtually identical to what was broadcast in 1992 - which too featured the end credits.
+The newer 101 Films release also reinstates the classic pre-titles Screen One 'Boulder-hurtling-through-the-TV' sequence.

 ...
 ANY MORE TRIVIA?